dtaht/rabeld/rabel.md

 leveraged by periodically marking hello and IHU traffic with CS6, and observing the results.

+## Making diversity routing work better

+In the absence of explicit diversity routing information supplied by the protocol, the z3 algorithm assumes that a given route is interfering, even if the interface over which a route is learned is obviously not (usbnet), or probably not (ethernet).

+Diversity routing also does not take into account (presently) the number of ways channels can be combined in the various wifi standards.
+HT20 covers 4 channels, HT40, 8, HT80, up to 2 sets of 4 channels, and so on.

 ## Decreasing the fixed diameter estimate

 The default "hold time" for route retractions and blackholing is